ujjwal-kr/system-programming-roadmap/README.md

 I'm already assuming that you have basic understanding of computer architecture and experience with atleast one system programming language, some basics of how assembly works and familiar using any POSIX system.

 ### System Programming Languages -- 4 months
+Learn any two of the given languages, make some basic projects to get yourself familiar with it, solve some programming exercises.
 - [C](https://beej.us/guide/bgc/)
 - [Rust](https://doc.rust-lang.org/stable/book/)
 - [C++](https://www.learncpp.com/)